 What security level (P-rating) do I need?

 DIN 66399 rates shredders P-2 through P-7.
-P-3 and P-4 cross-cut suit most general office and HIPAA document destruction.
+P-3 and P-4 cross-cut suit most general office and HIPAA document destruction, and most offices destroying confidential, HIPAA, or financial records use P-3, P-4, or P-5.
 P-5, P-6, and P-7 produce progressively smaller micro-cut particles for highly confidential or classified material.
 Mid-State Litho carries cross-cut models from P-2 up to P-7 across the Formax and MBM Destroyit lines.

 How many sheets can these cross-cut shredders handle?